 Warcop Parish Council

-As a number of people have asked me about this, I have arranged for the GNAA van to collect our bags on SATURDAY 28TH NOVEMBER at 11:30 am.
+I have arranged for the GNAA van to collect our bags on SATURDAY 10TH JULY BETWEEN 09:00 – 11:00 AM

 Please leave as many bags, printer cartridges etc outside Warcop Parish Hall between 9:00 – 11:00 am at the latest on the Saturday morning.
 Please tie up the bags well to make them weatherproof.